missing cover art

 By the mid-80s, power-ups were popular in most types of arcade games, and Arkanoid features them.
 They are caught by positioning the bat below them as they fall (meaning that you risk missing the ball if you go for them at the wrong time).
 The power-ups include lasers (which are mounted to each side of the ship and allow you to shoot out the blocks), a catching device (so as to be able to fire the ball off at a different angle every time you hit it) and one that slows the bolt down.

-There are no Thomson MO screenshots for this game.
+There are no Thomson MO user screenshots for this game.

-There are 180 other screenshots on file for other versions of this game.
+There are 183 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups